lightlace/cpp-docs.de-de/docs/ide/hint-files.md

 ### <a name="effective-hints"></a>Effektive Hinweise

-Die folgende Tabelle führt die effektiven Hinweise für die Quelldateien in diesem Projekt auf.
+In der folgenden Tabelle werden die effektiven Hinweise für die Quelldateien in diesem Projekt aufgeführt:

 - Quelldatei: A1_A2_B.cpp